 If you have SSO, you can link to yourdomain.com and then set the return path to create the private message.
 If the user is already logged in they will be redirected automatically to the url supplied by the return path.
 If they aren’t logged in they will be taken to the sso login page and then redirected to the return path url.
 The return path will need to be url encoded.

 - Use the pre-filled URL to compose a message to multiple groups.

 - Use the pre-filled URL to open the composer in a user’s summary page.

 - Using email instedad of the username to pre-fill a personal message.

 Want to compose a pre-filled topic instead?
-See: How to create a new topic link with pre-filled information
+See: Create a link to start a new topic with pre-filled information